wohaco/despace/venera_11_12.md

 **Instruments for operation during re-entry, descent and landing:**

-   - Backscatter Nephelometer − determined the structure of the atmosphere ([EVN‑017](venus.md)) in the range of heights from 105 to 70 km to study the spatial heterogeneity of cloud layers in different regions of the planet ([EVN‑016](venus.md));
+   - Backscatter Nephelometer − determined the structure of the atmosphere ([EVN‑017](venus.md)) in the range of heights from 105 to 70 ㎞ to study the spatial heterogeneity of cloud layers in different regions of the planet ([EVN‑016](venus.md));
    - Bennett radio frequency mass spectrometer **MKh-6411** − determined the chemical and isotopic composition of the atmosphere ([EVN‑014](venus.md));
    - Gas chromatograph – **Sigma**, determined the composition of the atmosphere (based on Neon) ([EVN‑014](venus.md));
    - X‑ray fluorospectrometer for estimation of chemical and elemental composition of cloud layer particles ([EVN‑018](venus.md));